DS4PS/ds4ps.github.io/welcome.md

 ## New to Data Science?

 Welcome to the "[sexiest career of the 21st century](https://hbr.org/2012/10/data-scientist-the-sexiest-job-of-the-21st-century)".
-This page contains some resources to help you learn about the field.
+This page contains some resources to help you get oriented to some of the foundations of the field.

 <br>